Skip to Content

 Modern city buildings can be see from inside the palace grounds

-Construction of Gyeonghuigung Palace was completed in 1620, during the reign Gwanghaegun, who was the 15th king of Joseon.
-It was known as the western palace due to its location west of the main palace, Gyeongbokgung
+Construction of Gyeonghuigung Palace was completed in 1620 during the reign of Gwanghaegun, the 15th king of Joseon.
+It’s commonly referred to as the western palace due to its location west of the main palace, Gyeongbokgung

 • Seodaemun Station (exit 4, line 5)